 Arghya should be given to the rising sun Vrati and his family members.
 After this, all the people worship the Chhathi Maiya at the morning time of sunrise and return to home with all the things and Open the fasting by eating Prasad.
 In this way, Chhath Puja ends.

 As well know the fact that, on the last day of the Chhath Puja, devotees visit the riverbank before the Sun rises and make offerings to the Sun.
 Devotees break their 36-hour long fast and then feast on the Prasad along with their family members as well as loved ones.

 But the fact which most of we don’t know is that the food prepared during Chhath puja should be pure vegetarian and should be cooked without the use of vegetables such as table salt, ginger, onion, as well as garlic should be avoided too.

 There are many stories back in traditional times for the origin of Chhath Puja.
 Regardless of considering the origin and history, people from several regions celebrate Chhath Puja with great enthusiasm.
 It is one such Hindu festival that has a strong belief in people.

-Chhath Puja is an eldest and time of Vedic period puja which is mainly celebrated by the natives residing in Mithila region of Nepal as well as by the natives residing in India.
+Chhath Puja is the eldest and time of the Vedic period puja which is mainly celebrated by the natives residing in the Mithila region of Nepal as well as by the natives residing in India.
 Chhath Puja is dedicated to Suryadev and Chhathi Maiya with full of reverence, happiness, and honesty.